Enter your email address below and subscribe to our newsletter

 What can you serve with Yachaejeon?

-Pajeon is a savoury Korean pancake made with green onions or chives mixed into the batter.
+Pajeon is a savory Korean pancake made with green onions or chives mixed into the batter.
 This dish is usually enjoyed as an appetizer or side dish, served with a dipping sauce of soy sauce, sesame seed oil, and vinegar.
-You can pair this dish with Kimchi-jjigae, Dakbokkeumtang, Chuncheon Dakgalbi, or Korean Stir-fried calamari.
+You can pair this dish with Kimchi-jjigae, Chuncheon Dakgalbi, or Korean Stir-fried calamari.
 It pairs perfectly with your favorite soda.
 If you want a seafood version, check out our Haemul Pajeon.

-How to Store and Reheat Yachaejeon?
+How to store and reheat Yachaejeon?

 Allow the pancake to cool down and keep it in an airtight container; it can last for up to four days in the fridge and two months in the deep freezer.
 Reheating the yachaejeon is easy.
 Preheat a pan on medium-low heat and reheat the pancake for about two minutes on each side.
 It will be ready to eat.
 Frozen yachaejeon can be reheated the same way as mentioned above, but give it more time to reach the desired temperature.